DinoChiesa/apigee-edge-js/README.md

 | audits               | get                                                              |
 | stats                | get                                                              |
 | maskconfigs          | get, set, add/update, remove                                     |

+Each child function gets invoked as a function returning a promise: `fn(options)`, or in old-school callback style: `fn(options, callback)` .

 ## What is possible here?